 When someone’s system is thrown off course, cannabinoid production needs to be set on track once more in order to ease the symptoms of the condition being experienced.
-Since the body can no longer produce endocannabinoids properly, however, we must respond by introducing phytocannabinoids to the body, which are cannabis-based cannabinoids.
+Since the body can no longer produce endocannabinoids properly, we must respond by introducing phytocannabinoids to the body.
+These are cannabis-based cannabinoids.
 One of the most well-known phytocannabinoids is CBD.

 While endocannabinoid receptors are located throughout the entire body, they are located in only two main places that we need to focus on: the central nervous system and the brain.